XchaoWu/Local-Gaussian-Density-Mixtures-for-Unstructured-Lumigraph-Rendering/README.md

 ```
 We use the code from [LLFF](https://github.com/Fyusion/LLFF) to run colmap for estimating camera poses.

+*PS: It would be better if you do undistortion after camera pose estimation.*

 ## RUN
 Set `DATA_DIR` in `config/default.yaml` to your own data directory.